l3g3nd2410/SMKLauncher-AC-Studio/README.md

 **Q: Will this work on Windows 10?**
 Yes — Windows 10 64-bit and Windows 11 are both supported.

-**Q: Can I use this for Super Mario World, Super Mario Kart, or other SNES game mods?**
-Yes.
-AC Studio and this launcher are format-agnostic — any SNES project that uses the SPC audio format works.

 **Q: Can I run the original AC Studio without the launcher?**
 Yes, the launcher is entirely optional.
 It doesn't change anything about AC Studio itself.